Szhenger/scramble/README.md

 ### Edge Cases:
 * Empty Files: The program handles empty files by producing an empty encrypted output file.
 * File Permissions: If the program does not have permission to read or write the file, an error message is displayed, and no changes are   made to the file.

+### Security Considerations:
+* Basic Encryption: The methods implemented in Scramble provide basic file obfuscation but are not intended for high-security encryption.
+For sensitive data, more robust cryptographic algorithms like AES should be used.